TPR, Termination of Parental Rights

 - The child was conceived as a result of criminal sexual conduct;

 A private party or the Department of Social Services (DSS) can seek to enter a petition for TPR.
 Where DSS enters a petition for TPR, at the same time, it initiates the adoption process for the child if an adoptive family has not already been found or approved.
-Also, the Family Court will appoint a Guardian ad litem to further facilitate the goal of protecting the best interests of the child.
+Also, the Family Court will appoint a Guardian ad litem to facilitate further protection of the child’s best interests.

 What’s the effect of TPR?
 An order terminating the relationship between parent and child forever severs the parent and child’s relationship.
-The parent and child have no legal rights, powers, privileges, immunities, duties, and obligations with respect to each other, except the right of the child to inherit from the parent.
+The parent and child have no legal rights, powers, privileges, immunities, duties, or obligations with respect to each other.
+Except the right of the child to inherit from the parent.
 The child’s right to inheritance is terminated only by a final decree of adoption.
-Also, the TPR of one parent does not affect the relationship between the child and the other parent whose rights have not been terminated.
+Also, the TPR of one parent does not affect the relationship between the child.
+And the other parent whose rights have not been terminated.

-As always, please know you can contact us for an initial consultation.
+As always, you can contact us for an initial consultation.